What Will You Study

-Your first year provides you with a basic grounding in 'thinking sociologically' and addressing some of the issues sociologists are thinking about today.
+Your first year provides you with a basic grounding in ‘thinking sociologically’ and addresses some of the issues sociologists are thinking about today.
 The Introduction to Sociology module familiarises you with sociological issues, ideas, concepts, evidence and arguments, examining key aspects of living in the contemporary world.

-Thanks to the flexibility of the Lancaster structure, you can also take complementary courses such as Gender and Women's Studies, Media and Cultural Studies or Contemporary Social Problems during your first year.
-You can also combine our first year Sociology course with other first year courses in other departments.
+Thanks to the flexibility of the Lancaster degree structure, you can also take complementary Part One modules such as Gender and Women's Studies, Media and Cultural Studies or Contemporary Social Problems, all of which are located within the Department of Sociology.
+You can also combine our first year Sociology module with other first year courses in other departments from within the Faculty of Arts and Social Sciences and from across the university.

 There are two compulsory core courses in your second year: Understanding Social Thought and Research Skills and Techniques.
-In your final year, there is one compulsory core course: Doing Sociological Research, which consists of completing an independent research project in a topic of your choice.
-In both years you’ll also be able to choose from a vast range of options to complete your degree from both the BA Sociology and BA Media and Cultural Studies Programme.
+In your final year there is one compulsory core course: Doing Sociological Research, where you undertake your own research project, supported by a member of staff.